 Cutting Optimization Software Library CutGLib.

-Powerful and Reliable Optimization Engine for your Applications.
+Powerful and Reliable Optimization Engine for your Software Applications.

 Mathematical library CutGLib provides the linear (1D) and the rectangular (2D) cutting optimization functionality for software developers.